About Our Meetings

 Contacting Board Members

 Members of the community who wish to express an opinion on an issue before the Board, but cannot attend a meeting, may write to the entire Board of Education at firstname.lastname@example.org.
 Board members may be reached individually by phone and email; their information is available on this website's Board of Education "Members" page.
 Please note that all written, email and text communications to board members about Board business become a part of the public record and can be accessed by the public using the Freedom of Information Act.
-Even written communications about board business to board members' personal email addresses and cell phones are part of the public record.
+Even written communications about board business to board members' personal email addresses, social media accounts and cell phones are part of the public record.

 The Board of Education meets at 7:30 p.m. at Staples High School in Cafeteria B.